How to set up a limited company for buy to let

 Set up a business bank account

-If you’re using an SPV / limited company, you’ll need to open a business bank account in your company’s name.
+If you’re using a limited company, you’ll need to open a business bank account in your company’s name.
 This is because your company is a separate legal entity from you as an individual and it is a legal requirement to keep your personal and business finances separate.

 It’s a good idea to open a bank account as soon as you can after setting up your company.

-Tip: Provide the bank with your trading address (not your registered address) when opening an account.
-This ensures you receive important correspondence.
+Provide the bank with your trading address (not your registered address) when opening an account to make sure you receive important mail directly.

 If you’re in the process of setting up your limited company and bank account, you might already have a few property transactions through your personal bank.
 It’s important to record all eligible expenses against your company’s accounts so you don’t miss out on tax relief!